dgerabagi/data-curation-environment/flattened_repo.md

 ### A88.
 DCE - Native Diff Integration Plan
 - **Description:** A plan to integrate VS Code's native diff viewer (`vscode.diff`) for comparing AI-generated file content against the current workspace file, leveraging a TextDocumentContentProvider for in-memory content.
 - **Tags:** feature plan, ui, ux, diff, vscode api, virtual document

+### A89.
+DCE - vLLM Integration and API Proxy Plan
+- **Description:** Details the end-to-end plan for integrating the DCE with a remote vLLM instance via a secure proxy server, enabling high-throughput, parallelized AI responses.
+- **Tags:** feature plan, vllm, llm, proxy, api, integration, performance

+### A90.
+AI Ascent - server.ts for DCE Proxy
+- **Description:** A proposed, modified version of the `server.ts` file for the `aiascent.game` project, including a new API endpoint to proxy requests from the DCE to a vLLM server.
+- **Tags:** code, server, proxy, vllm, nodejs, express

+### A91.
+AI Ascent - Caddyfile for DCE Proxy
+- **Description:** A proposed version of the `Caddyfile` for the `aiascent.game` project, confirming that the existing configuration is sufficient for routing DCE proxy requests.
+- **Tags:** code, server, caddy, proxy, configuration

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.